 Along with the main building, the museum complex includes also a magnificent garden and Villa Berower, a late-Baroque building which accommodates the Foundation administration offices and a restaurant.

 Aerial view of the Beyeler Foundation’s complex with the expansion by Renzo Piano, in the center of the photo, and Villa Berower in the lower-left corner; image Niggi Brauning

-The roof, which Piano defined “a machine for zenithal light”, includes an ingenious system, composed of adjustable glass slats, conceived to control natural illumination and filter direct sunlight.
+The roof, which Piano defined as “a machine for zenithal light”, includes an ingenious system, composed of adjustable glass slats, conceived to control natural illumination and filter direct sunlight.

-Beyeler Foundation, ground floor plan and west elevation; image © RPBW
+Beyeler Foundation, ground floor plan, and west elevation; image © RPBW

 Photo Michel Denancé

 Detail of the glass roof, photo Michel Denancé

 Beyeler Foundation, transverse section (partial); image © RPBW